 If a stronger beverage is desired, that is called a decoction.
 Decoctions are used most often for roots, barks, dried berries, and other plant materials that require stronger, more prolonged heat for the oil extraction.

 To make a decoction, combine the herbs and water in a small saucepan.
 Cover with a lid and slowly bring to a simmer.
-Allow the mix to simmer gently for 20-45 minutes (or according to your recipe).
+Allow the mix to simmer gently for 20 to 45 minutes (or according to your recipe).
 Remove from the heat, strain, and pour into the storage jar.